BernCarney/bydefault/README_scan.md

 ### Options

-- `-b, --baseline PATH`: Baseline TA to compare against
+- `-b, --baseline PATH`: Optional baseline TA to compare against (advanced use case)
 - `-r, --recursive`: Recursively search for TAs in the specified directories
 - `-s, --summary`: Show only a summary of changes
 - `-d, --details`: Show detailed changes (default)